FLNR-JINR/er/docs/decays.rst

 ============

 The *ER* has its own approach for adding interactions to the particle transport process.
-This approach is based on the ability of the user to write their own *Stepping Action* for transport and the ability to add new tracks with defined properties to the *track stack*.
+This approach is based on the ability of users to write their own *Stepping Action* for transport and the ability to add new tracks with defined properties to the *track stack*.

 It allows to take into account energy losses of projectiles in the beam diagnostics system and the target.
-This is a necessity in low energy physics modeling.
+This is a necessity in low energy physics simulations.

 Interaction position
 --------------------